AB-1609

 Statutory Text

-(b) An operator that makes a customer service chatbot available to a person in this state shall provide a clear and conspicuous disclosure that the customer service chatbot is artificially generated and not human if a reasonable person interacting with the customer service chatbot would be misled to believe that the person is interacting with a human. (c) The disclosure required by subdivision (b) shall do all the following: (1) Inform the person that they are interacting with a customer service chatbot, artificial intelligence system, or similar automated system, and that the system is not a human being.
+(a) An operator of a large private business shall not represent that any artificial intelligence, automated customer service system, or customer service chatbot is a human. (b) An operator that makes a customer service chatbot available to a person in this state shall provide a clear and conspicuous disclosure that the customer service chatbot is artificially generated and not human if a reasonable person interacting with the customer service chatbot would be misled to believe that the person is interacting with a human. (c) The disclosure required by subdivision (b) shall do all the following: (1) Inform the person that they are interacting with a customer service chatbot, artificial intelligence system, or similar automated system, and that the system is not a human being.
 (2) For audio-only or voice-based interfaces, be provided in an audible form and repeated upon the person's request.
 (3) Be readily accessible throughout the customer interaction.
 (4) Be presented in plain language that is understandable to an ordinary consumer.

-Bus. & Prof. Code § 22626(a)
+Bus. & Prof. Code § 22627(a)-(c)

 Plain Language